EPF Interest 2025-26: 8.25% Credited to Your Account

 Under Paragraph 60 of the EPF Scheme, 1952, EPF interest is calculated on the monthly running balance in each member’s account and compounded annually.
 Contributions made in April 2025 earn interest for all 12 months of FY2025-26; contributions made in March 2026 earn interest for one month.
 The earlier and more consistently your employer files monthly contributions, the more months of interest your balance accumulates.

-Your employer’s monthly ECR (Electronic Challan cum Return) filings must also be current for your balance to be accurate when the credit lands.
+Your employer’s monthly ECR (Electronic Challan cum Return) filings must also be current for your balance to be accurate.
 Late or missing ECR filings create gaps in the monthly contribution record — and those gaps reduce the base on which your interest is calculated.
 The EPF employer contribution — up to 12% of basic salary — remains exempt from tax under both the Old and New regimes; this is one of the few tax protections that survives the regime shift.
 For the full picture of how the regime choice interacts with your other tax-saving instruments, see our Old vs New Tax Regime guide for FY2025-26.

 Editor’s Analysis